NEET/JEE Coaching Scholarship

 Recommended: NEET high scoring chapters

-Which of the following units is useful in relating the concentration of a solution with its vapour pressure?
+Which of the following units is useful in relating the concentration of a solution to its vapour pressure?

 (i) mole fraction